demiourgoi/sscheck-core/DEVELOPER_GUIDE.md

 ### Cline

 Optionally, [Cline](https://docs.cline.bot/) is a free code assistant that can accelerate coding tasks, specially when using the [memory bank pattern](https://docs.cline.bot/prompting/cline-memory-bank).
 You need to connect to an LLM inference API to use it.
+Some simple options:

-A simple option is [Mistral](https://console.mistral.ai) using the "Experiment" that does log your prompts for training the model, which should be fine as this is an open source project anyway.
+- [Mistral](https://console.mistral.ai) using the "Experiment" that does log your prompts for training the model, which should be fine as this is an open source project anyway.
 Per [Mistral docs](https://mistral.ai/solutions/coding), Devstral medium is a good option for Cline.
+- Gemini using Google AI Studio, getting an API key [here](https://aistudio.google.com/u/1/apikey).
+Probably also uses the prompts for training.

 ## Specs2 docs